s-sohani/knowledge/DataLake/Swift.md

 The proxy server process is looking up multiple locations because Swift provides data durability by writing multiple–typically three complete copies of the data and storing them in the system.

+#### Account Layer
+The account server process handles requests regarding metadata for the individual accounts or the list of the containers within each account.
+This information is stored by the account server process in SQLite databases on disk.

+#### Container Layer